Fast swimmers are fast kickers. Here are 3 freestyle kick drills to level up your freestyle swimming.

 There are fewer things more impressive than watching a swimmer with a powerful kick.
 The fluidity, power and flexibility come together to create a smooth, effortless performance.

-Whether you are a distance swimmer or a sprinter a strong kick is essential for fast swimming.
+Whether you are a distance swimmer or a sprinter a strong kick is essential for an efficient and powerful freestyle stroke.
 It promotes better body position, provides a measure of propulsion, and for you gallop-stroke freestylers it can help maintain speed between strokes.

 Listed below are three versatile freestyle kick drills for you to add to your training.
 As with anything, start slowly, focusing on proper form and steadily progress in volume and intensity.

-Do I have to use a kickboard for these kick drills?
+Do I have to use a kickboard for these freestyle kick drills?

 The following drills can be done with a kickboard, or not.